Lesson 4 | ASP Request Object |

 Although the Request object

-it is most commonly used for four tasks:
+has many features, it is most commonly used for four tasks:

 - Reading data from browser cookies (